vueandme/pizza-components/docs/tasting.md

 - Necessary

-Especially in a compponet world where anything is made by a lot of smaller building blocks, one malfunctioning brick may create a lot of headaches.
+Especially in a component world where anything is made by a lot of smaller building blocks, one malfunctioning brick may create a lot of headaches.

 ## What

-In general we want to test all our **smart** component and in an ideal world all of our **dumb** components, when the world is not ideal I find usefull to apply insurances company tecnique:
+In general we want to test all our **smart** component and in an ideal world all of our **dumb** components, when the world is not ideal I find useful to apply insurances company technique:

 > Evaluate how likely an accident is going to happen and multiply that for the damage that it does

 Which translate in the software world in:

-> How much this component is used multipled how much is complex / how core is the functionality expressed
+> How much this component is used multiplied how much is complex / how core is the functionality expressed

 ## How

-In general we want to isolate key aspects of our component, mock anything `around` and test puctually
+In general we want to isolate key aspects of our component, mock anything `around` and test punctually

 ### Smart Components